-- Appliance must be unplugged before removal of appliance is possible.
+- 1. Appliance must be unplugged before removal of appliance is possible.
 Unplug the appliance from its power source. - 2.
-Remove insert surround from appliance, to ease the process of removal. - 3.
-Non-clip the exhaust transition from the exhaust outlet in the back of the appliance.
+Remove insert surround from appliance, to ease the process of removal. - Remove the clip from the exhaust transition from the exhaust outlet in the back of the appliance.
 This is what connects the venting to the appliance.
-Removal of the clips will allow you to remove the appliance from the wall without damaging or adjusting the venting. - Slide appliance from the wall and rotate either direction as needed.
+Removal of the clips will allow you to remove the appliance from the wall without damaging or adjusting the venting. - 4.
+Slide appliance from the wall and rotate either direction as needed.